Workers' Compensation Injuries, UPPS No. 04.04.43

 01. POLICY STATEMENTS

-01.01 Under the provisions of the State Office of Risk Management (SORM) Workers' Compensation Program, each state agency is required to establish policies and procedures for the prevention of accidents, the enhancement of safety programs, and the processing of compensation claims.
-Specific objectives of this UPPS are to:
+01.01 Under the provisions of the State Office of Risk Management (SORM) Workers' Compensation program, each state agency is required to establish policies and procedures for the prevention of accidents, the enhancement of safety programs, and the processing of compensation claims.
+Specific objectives of this policy are to:

-a. establish and disseminate university policy relating to the SORM Workers' Compensation Program.
-The university will inform employees of their rights under the Workers' Compensation Act through campus-wide postings, the new employee benefit packet, and orientation programs.
-Student employees will receive the benefit information as part of their new hire packet;
+a. establish and disseminate university policy relating to the SORM Workers' Compensation program.
+The university will inform employees of their rights under the Workers' Compensation Act through campus-wide postings, and include benefit information as part of their new hire packet;

 b. identify duties of the director, Environmental Health, Safety, and Risk Management;

-c. identify duties of the workers’ compensation specialist (workers’ comp specialist) charged with workers' compensation;
+c. identify duties of the Workers’ Compensation specialist charged with workers' compensation;

 d. establish procedures for processing workers' compensation claims; and

 e. provide for periodic update of information to conform with state regulatory requirements.

 a.
 The Return to Work program provides a university employee sustaining a compensable workplace injury an opportunity to return to work at full duty.
 If the employee is not physically capable of returning to full duty, the Return to Work program provides opportunities, when available, for the employee to perform a temporary assignment that modifies the employee’s regular position to accommodate the employee’s physical capabilities.
 A Bona Fide Offer of Employment under the Return to Work program will not exceed 60 cumulative calendar days per claim.
 If the employee is unable to return to work without restrictions within the 60 cumulative calendar day period, the university will place the employee on leave status at the end of that period.
 The employee will remain off work until he or she receives a non-restrictive release.